openharmony/docs/en/application-dev/reference/apis/js-apis-system-app.md

 # Application Context

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**
 > - The APIs of this module are no longer maintained since API version 7.
-You are advised to use the new APIs
+You are advised to use the new APIs.
 >
 > - The initial APIs of this module are supported since API version 3.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.